saketthakur001/Deep-reserach-with-llms-locally/readme.md

 *   **Refine `person_researcher.py`**: Further develop the `person_researcher.py` module to provide more in-depth and structured information for person-specific queries.

 By addressing these points, you can transform your project into an even more robust and powerful research tool.

+## Requirements

+To run this project, you need to install the following dependencies: